rust-lang/rust/doc/tutorial.md

 }
 ~~~~

-A value of this type is either a Circle, in which case it contains a
+A value of this type is either a `Circle`, in which case it contains a
-point struct and a float, or a Rectangle, in which case it contains
+`Point` struct and a float, or a `Rectangle`, in which case it contains
-two point records.
+two `Point` structs.
 The run-time representation of such a value
 includes an identifier of the actual form that it holds, much like the
 'tagged union' pattern in C, but with better ergonomics.

-The above declaration will define a type `shape` that can be used to
+The above declaration will define a type `Shape` that can be used to
-refer to such shapes, and two functions, `circle` and `rectangle`,
+refer to such shapes, and two functions, `Circle` and `Rectangle`,
 which can be used to construct values of the type (taking arguments of
 the specified types).
-So `circle({x: 0f, y: 0f}, 10f)` is the way to
+So `Circle(Point {x: 0f, y: 0f}, 10f)` is the way to
 create a new circle.

 Enum variants need not have type parameters.
 This, for example, is